GeoMOER/moer-mpg-geoai/docs/units/_unit04/unit04-02_project_outline.md

 ## Sentinel-2
 If your research question focuses on a topic with a larger extent or is out of the boundaries of Hesse/North Rhine-Westphalia, it is presumably required to download your data somewhere else.
 One possible data source is the Sentinel-2 mission.
-You already know how to download Sentinel-2 data via the `sen2r-package`.
+You can download Sentinel-2 data via the `sen2r-package`.

 ## Other sources
 In addition to the above mentioned data sources you can of course freely search for other sources of spatial data,